bitovi/academy/src/technology-consulting/5-communication.md

 - How do you currently separate your work and personal time?
 - What changes can you make to make sure you fully disconnect from work at the end of the day?

-### Exercise: choosing the right communication method
+### Exercise: Choosing the right communication method

 TODO: